Iam-pappy/Health_Insurance_Cost_Analysis/README.md

 1. **Smoking-Based Premium Tiers** — Smokers cost 3.8x more but pricing rarely reflects this fully.
 Pilot differentiated premiums in the Southeast.
 2. **Southeast Wellness Program** — Combined smoking cessation + weight management targeting the highest-cost region.
-3. **Low-Risk Product Tier** — A competitive product for non-smoker + healthy BMI + under-45 customers. *(Exact avg charge for this segment requires a dedicated 3-variable pivot — see pivot table methodology note.)*
+3. **Low-Risk Product Tier** — Develop a "Low-Risk" premium product tier for the non-smoker + BMI<25 + Age<45 segment.
+This segment averages approximately $6,073 in charges — roughly 46% below the $13,270 overall average.
 4. **Young Smoker Re-Pricing** — The 18–30 smoker segment carries a 6.2x cost ratio, the largest pricing gap in the portfolio.